• Skip to primary navigation

 Now, this isn't your ordinary water bath.

-Sous vide machine or an immersion circulator heats and circulates the water at a specific temperature allowing food to cook evenly at precisely your desired temperature.
+Sous vide machine or an immersion circulator heats and circulates the water at a specific temperature allowing food to cook evenly at your desired temperature.

 Beef Short Ribs cooking sous vide